NEDOSTUPN0/Pepeland-Emoji-Converter/README.md

 The "EmojiType" mod is required for the config to work.
 And also activate the resourcepack itself in the minecraft settings

 You can also download a ready-made config that works with the latest version of the resourcepack (1.7.0).

+After all the work done, you can go into the game and write in the chat :EtoKomu: or any emoji from the resourcepack